Central Oregon Summer Travel Guide

 Shop Local

-Choosing to buy local is a way of life for us here at COVH and we are proud to showcase our community at every turn!
-Bend is brimming with local boutiques, artist galleries, outfitters, wellness centers and restaurants.
+Choosing to buy local is a way of life for us here at Central Oregon Vacation Homes, and we are proud to showcase our community at every turn!
+Bend is brimming with local boutiques, artist galleries, outfitters, wellness centers, and restaurants.
 You'll find some of our favorite locally owned shopping experiences in these shopping areas:

 Enjoy Patio Season